vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 History of Dharmātāstra

 I Vol. A, B, C and so on.
 I may state that I have hardly ever remained content by borrowing references to Sanskrit authorities given by my predecessors, but have seen personally each reference to Sanskrit works except where I expressly state from whom I borrow a particular reference Sorensen's Index of the Mahābhārata and the Vedic Index of Macdonell and Keith have been used in several places I have also derived material help from the volumes of the Imperial Gazetteer and from the several volunies of the Bombay Gazetteer.
-The same may be said about Wilson's translation of Visnupurāna (ed. by Hall, 1864-1877), Pargiter's notes to his translation of the Mārkan doyapurāva, Dr. B. C. Law's paper on the mountains and rivers of India' in the Journal of the Department of Letters, Calcutta University, vol. 28 and Dr. Hemchandra Raychaud buri's “Studies in Indian Antiquities' (1932), and the paper on 'Ancient towns and cities in Gujarat and Kathiawad' in I.A.
+The same may be said about Wilson's translation of Viṣṇupurāna (ed. by Hall, 1864-1877), Pargiter's notes to his translation of the Mārkan doyapurāva, Dr. B. C. Law's paper on the mountains and rivers of India' in the Journal of the Department of Letters, Calcutta University, vol. 28 and Dr. Hemchandra Raychaud buri's “Studies in Indian Antiquities' (1932), and the paper on 'Ancient towns and cities in Gujarat and Kathiawad' in I.A.
 TO).
 54. I have consulted only a few Mābātuyas of tirthas, Recently, Prof. V. R. Ramchandra Dikshitar of Madras has published a useful work "The Purāṇa Index' (volumes I and II covering over 1400 pages) which collects material from five Purāṇas only viz. the Bhagavata, Brahmānda, Matsya, Vāyu and Vispu .
 The two volumes reach up to the Sanskrit letter 'ma' only.
 1, 'for my part, do not agree with much that he says about the age of the Porānas in general and of the five Puranas (which he has digested) in particular, but this is not the place to go into that question Besides, his work has to be used with some caution, In several places the work is misleading.
 To take only a few examples.
 On p.
 547 he lists 'Godhūma', makes the remark

-fit for sraddha' and cites four references from the Visnuputada alone.
+fit for sraddha' and cites four references from the Viṣṇuputada alone.
 One may prima face think that Godhūma is here some place fit for srāddha.
 As a matter of fact in all the references from the Vispupurāna "Godhūma' means 'wheat' and nothing more, which no doubt is fit food for śrāddha But other fit things such as 'iksu' (declared to be fit for sraddha by' Vāya 78.
 7-8) are not inoluded at all.
 On p 123 Aśokavana is not a proper name, but only a forest of Asoka trees, as the preceding

 So also Karaala word 'drāksavana' (in Vāyu 38 68) indicates prabhava (not "prabhava' as printed on'p.
 316 of vol. I) is not a river (in Matsya 163.
 62, Ānandāśrama ed) but is only an adjective of the word Sopa that follows.
 On p.
 316 of vol. II be states that the river Parā rises from Rsyayan, but the Matsya 114.24 on which he relies says it springs from Pariyabra, Oa